Kadizadeli: Kadızade Mehmed

 The prototype of this movement which precedent Kadizadeli Mehmet himself already led to the prosecution by the authorities of some Sufi figures with the accusation of blasphemy and perceived threat against the Political and religious stability within the realm of the Ottoman empire.
 Oğlan shaykh İsmail Maşuki, an elder figure of the Bayrami-Melamī order, was executed around 1538-1539 along with his twelve followers.
 Following this, the executions of Shaykh Muhyī a-Dīn Kirmānī of Istanbul in 1550, and Shaykh Hamza Bāll around 1561-1562.
 Ebüssüud, the chief prosecutor against the Sufism, had been appointed Grand Mufti of the Ottoman in 1545 by the orders of Sultan Süleyman.
-He produced Fatwas that condemned Sufi rituals Dutch as dancing.
+He produced Fatwas that condemned Sufi rituals such as dancing.

 In 1582, Kadızade was born to the son of a provincial judge in the western Anatolian town of Balıkesir.
 In his hometown, Kadızade studied the learned disciplines of the theologian Muhammad Birgivi (died 1573), who has been called "the inspiration of the Kadızadeli movement"; he then in due course prepared his way to the imperial capital Istanbul.
 It is in Istanbul where he engaged in a career as a mosque preacher, through "the path of sermon and admonition," conversely he eventually neglected the prudish teachings of his Balıkesir guides.
 It became apparent that Kadızadeli movement and Sufis were unable to get along, and even though Muhammad Birgivi was himself a Bayrami Sufi in his formative years, Kadızade’s temperament and his religious predilections were determined to be unsuited to Sufism.
 His debates with Sufis first attracted attention when he debated with Pir Sivas Efendi.
 After serving as imam at the Sultan Murad Mosque in Istanbul for a few years, he became the imam at the Yavuz Sultan Selim Mosque and regularly delivered anti-Sufism sermons during Friday sermons.

 He soon returned to his former career as a preacher by implementing a more strict approach to "sermon and admonition" together.
 Kadızade gradually became the most active antagonist of Sufism.
 He continued to be a religious instructor for many years at the Murat Pasha Mosque, Aksaray, Istanbul, where he was also appointed as a Friday preacher at the Yavuz Selim Mosque "in recognition of his gifts of expression and grace of delivery."